GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 ## Aydamir's Laboratory

-His laboratory was built under contract with the Minister of Labor but under his supervision.
+His laboratory was built under contract with the Ministry of Work but under his supervision.
 Aydamir asked for an alchemial still to be included for the production of Sovereign Reagent to be more effective, and the thick walls and well-constructed building made the facility safer from accidents caused by the various experiments.

 **Virtues and Flaws:** Greater Feature (Alchemical Still as Cauldron), Superior Construction, Greater Focus (Alchemical Still), Superior Tools, Precious Ingredients, Well Insulated, Assistants (2), Extensive Store, Lesser Feature (Mechanism), Faerie Ingredients¹
 **Size:** +0